Back to main site

 Impacts of social media taxes

-The Ugandan Tax Authority reported that within a year of the tax being introduced, it had only received 17% of the anticipated revenue.
-Reportedly, many social media users relied on virtual private networks (VPNs) to avoid the financial implications of the tax, and research has found that the tax “actually lowered domestic tax revenue and reduced Internet use.”(2)
+The Uganda example clearly illustrated that taxes “disproportionately and negatively impact the ability of users in Uganda to gain affordable access to the internet, and thus unduly restrict their right to freedom of expression.”(2) The Ugandan Tax Authority reported that within a year of the tax being introduced, it had only received 17% of the anticipated revenue.
+Reportedly, many social media users relied on virtual private networks (VPNs) to avoid the financial implications of the tax, and research has found that the tax “actually lowered domestic tax revenue and reduced Internet use.”(3)

-Further, “since mobile money is disproportionately used by lower-income households and individuals (informal sector, women, youth, etc), mobile money taxes have implications on the attainment of financial inclusion and wider socio-economic development goals”.(3) Uganda subsequently abandoned the OTT tax, but later introduced a new 12% tax on internet data, which is likely to have similar effects.
+Further, “since mobile money is disproportionately used by lower-income households and individuals (informal sector, women, youth, etc), mobile money taxes have implications on the attainment of financial inclusion and wider socio-economic development goals.”(4)

 Human rights implications of social media taxes

-There are clear rights-based implications for the use of social media.
-The additional financial burden will curb people’s access and enjoyment of online content, and it may also diminish their ability to access information and exchange ideas.
-Human Rights Watch has expressed concern that the proposed tax is “just another way for authorities to stifle free speech”, explaining that “[t]axing anyone to use social media is an affront to their basic human rights.”(5) Research ICT Africa has pointed out that “in some countries these taxes are… a tactic for repressive governments to control freedom of speech where dissent coincides with the largest band of Internet users, who are often between 18 to 35 years of age.”(6)
+Such taxes have clear rights-based implications.
+The additional financial burden curbs people’s access and enjoyment of online content and may also diminish their ability to access information and exchange ideas.
+When the Uganda tax was introduced, Human Rights Watch expressed concern that the proposed tax is “just another way for authorities to stifle free speech,” explaining that “[t]axing anyone to use social media is an affront to their basic human rights.”(9) Research ICT Africa has pointed out that “in some countries these taxes are… a tactic for repressive governments to control freedom of speech where dissent coincides with the largest band of Internet users, who are often between 18 to 35 years of age.”(10)

 The international human rights framework on access to the internet and the promotion of the right to freedom of expression has been discussed, in detail, above.
 The same principles apply here, save for the addition of a brief review of the African human rights system.

-In 2018, the ACHPR expressed concern regarding the growing trend of states in East Africa adopting stringent regulations on the internet and internet platforms.
-The ACHPR noted particular concern over the following developments:
+In 2018, the ACHPR expressed concern regarding the growing trend of states in East Africa in particular adopting stringent regulations on the internet and internet platforms that included various forms of taxes and licenses.(15) The ACHPR noted particular concern over the following developments:

 • The Electronic and Postal Communications (Online Content) Regulations 2018 in Tanzania, which introduced licensing requirements for bloggers who are now required to pay up to 2,100,000 Tanzanian Shillings (around USD900) for licences.